stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 Lovely.
 Lydia, what are you willing to do to be captain?

+#### Mr Squeakington

-__Mr Squeakington: [high pitched squeaky character voice, random squeaks when talking]__ I'll gouge your eyes out.
+> _(high pitched squeaky character voice, random squeaks when talking)_ I'll gouge your eyes out.
 I've done it before!
 And I'll do it again!
 I've got little claws, so I take a while!
 They're small.
 See, in my dimension, we're bigger!
 But here we're too small!
 So I just have to scrabble around in your eye sockets!
 Eep!

 ##### [Ben and Tim laugh]